timwillard24/ai-case-study/README.md

-# **Machine Learning in Professional Sports Gambling**
+# **Gambling with Machine Learning**
-## **AccuScore** - *AI for the win*
+## *AccuScore** - AI for the win*

 [AccuScore](https://accuscore.com/) is a global leader in sports forecasting using machine learning to accurately simulate the outcome of sporting events.
 They utilize past player performance and relate that to team composition, weather, location, and individual player/coaching stats of upcoming opponents and have been providing game and player predictions to fans, bettors, sportsbooks, and fantasy sports platforms worldwide.

 AccuScore was founded in 2004 by Tuomas Kanervala with the goal of providing accurate sports predicitons and analysis to all and to further engage fans in the sports they love.
 Tuomas was a seasoned management consultant with Accenture and had a burning passion for sports and data leading to the creation of Accusore.
 He set out to develop a transparent predictive model that could utilize AI to more accurately predict sports outcomes for all who were passionate about sports. [^1]

 To date, Accuscore has received undisclosed rounds of venture funding from venture capital firms, angel investors, and strategic partnerships over the years.
-They were acquired by QL gaming as part of $1.1 million funding round in May of 2020 to strengthen QL Gamings primary platform BetQL and provide their customers a betting edge. [^2]
+They were acquired by QL gaming as part of $1.1 million funding round in May of 2020 to strengthen QL Gamings primary platform BetQL and provide their customers an AI betting edge. [^2]

 ## Predicting The Most Accurate Score

 Accuscore set out to provide sports fans, bettors, and fantasy sports enthusiasts with analysis and accurate predicitions for sporting events.
 It was designed to enhance their customers overall sports-related exoperiences and create better odds opprotunities in betting on those sports.
-They cover all major sports and have really set themselves apart by covering some of the less followed ones.
+They cover all major sports and have really set themselves apart by covering some of the lesser followed ones.

 Accuscore offers services for:
 1. Football (Soccer)